 |Jujube Tree 'Sugar Cane'|

 Zizyphus jujuba 'Sugar Cane'.
 This new jujube cultivar has the sweetest fruit of any of the jujubes.
 'Sugar Cane' fruits earlier than 'Li' or 'Lang' and is a productive variety.
 Fruit develops over an extended period, so you can harvest at your leisure.
 Grown in 5 gal containers and pruned to fit into 4' tall boxes.
-1/2" caliper trunk, no branching yet.
+1/2" caliper trunk, branching just developing as of May 2014.
 Best for eating straight off tree.
 Fruit are small and round.

 |Jujube Tree 'Li'|

 Zizyphus jujuba 'Li'.
 One of the best Jujube varieties for fruit production, ‘Li’ bears rounded 2” fruit that slowly turn from green to purple to mahogany.
 Seems to be most self-fertile of all varieties.
 These fruit-laden branches are in high demand for late summer bouquets (pair the branches in rustic Japanese jugs with copper beech, Clematis ‘Brunette’ and bronze and green fennel).
 Since the small and fragrant chartreuse flowers appear after most flowering fruit trees, crops are seldom affected by late spring frosts.
 Zones 4-9.
 Trees grown in 5 gal containers, about 3' tall, 1/2" caliper, no branching yet.